 Viral disorders sometimes treated with interferon therapy include

 Adverse effects of interferons include fever, chills, weakness, and myalgia, typically starting 7 to 12 h after the first injection and lasting up to 12 h.
 Depression, hepatitis, and, when high doses are used, bone marrow suppression are also possible.

-Vaccines (see Immunization: Overview of Immunization) work by stimulating native immunity.
-Viral vaccines in general use include hepatitis A, hepatitis B, human papillomavirus, influenza, measles, mumps, poliomyelitis, rabies, rotavirus, rubella, varicella, and yellow fever.
+Vaccines (see Overview of Immunization) work by stimulating immunity.
+Viral vaccines in general use include hepatitis A, hepatitis B, human papillomavirus, influenza, Japanese encephalitis, measles, mumps, poliomyelitis, rabies, rotavirus, rubella, tick-borne encephalitis, varicella, and yellow fever.
 Adenovirus and smallpox vaccines are available but used only in high-risk groups (eg, military recruits).

 Many viral infections can be prevented by commonsense protective measures (which vary depending on the transmission mode of a given agent).
 Important measures include hand washing, appropriate food preparation and water treatment, avoidance of contact with sick people, and safe-sex practices.
 For infections with an insect vector (eg, mosquitoes, ticks), avoiding the vector is important.

 Last full review/revision August 2013 by Craig R. Pringle, BSc, PhD